-THEATER ARTS G125 - 1-2 Units Play Performance I
+THEATER ARTS G125 - 1- 2 Units Play Performance 1

-(Formerly known as: THEATER ARTS G171, Play Production, Play Productio) Prerequisites: Audition/Interview Participation, at an introductory level, in the acting, rehearsal and performance of theatrical productions presented to the community.
+(Formerly known as: Theater Arts G171, Play Production, Play Production) Prerequisites: Audition/Interview

+Participation, at an introductory level, in the acting, rehearsal and performance of theatrical productions presented to the community.
 Actors will be selected through the audition/interview process.
 Lab.
 Optional pass/no pass grade.
 Open entry/open exit.
 Transferable to CSU; UC.

-THEATER ARTS G126 - 1-2 Units Play Production and Performance 2
+THEATER ARTS G126 - 1-2 Units Play Production and Performance 2 Advisories: Audition/Interview

 Participation, at a beginning level, in the preparation of theatrical productions presented to the community in one or more of the following areas: stage scenery building and painting, stage lighting, stage makeup, stage costumes, house management, stage management and acting.
 Actors will be selected through audition.
 All others will identify a preference for production assignments through the interview process.
 Lab.
-Optional pass/no pass grade.
+Optional pass/ no pass grade.
 Open entry/open exit.
 Transferable to CSU; UC.

-THEATER ARTS G127 - 1-2 Units Play Production and Performance 3
+THEATER ARTS G127 - I-2 Units Play Production and Performance 3 Advisories: Audition/Interview

-Advisories: Audition/Interview

-Participation, at an intermediate level, in

-the preparation of theatrical productions

-presented to the community in one or

-more of the following areas: stage

-scenery building and painting, stage

-lighting, stage makeup, stage costumes,

-house management, stage management

-and acting.
-Actors will be selected

-through audition.
-All others will identify

-a preference for production assignments

-through the interview process.
+Participation, at an intermediate level, in the preparation of theatrical productions presented to the community in one or more of the following areas: stage scenery building and painting, stage lighting, stage makeup, stage costumes, house management, stage management and acting.
+Actors will be selected through audition.
+All others will identify a preference for production assignments through the interview process.
 Lab.
 Optional pass/no pass grade.
-Open
+Open entry/open exit.

-THEATER ARTS G128 - 1-2 Units Play Production and Performance 4 entry/open exit.
 Transferable to CSU.

+THEATER ARTS G128 - 1-2 Units Play Production and Performance 4